-- 1. A note is sent to the school by the parent detailing the exact dosage, the condition for which it is prescribed as well as the timing of the dose. - 2.
-The medicine will, in fact, be administered by the Pupil Welfare Officer or an adult who has attended a first aid course.
+- 1. A note is sent to the School Welfare Officer by the parent detailing the exact dosage, the condition for which it is prescribed, as well as the timing of the dose. - 2.
+The medicine will, in fact, be administered by the school welfare officer or an adult who has attended a first aid course.
 This may not be the form teacher personally.
-If possible, the medicine may be self-administered by the pupil under the supervision of the Pupil Welfare Officer. - 3.
+If possible, the medicine may be self-administered by the pupil, under the supervision of the School Nurse. - 3.
 The administration of the medicine will be noted on Schoolbase. - 4.
-In the Senior School medicine should be taken to the Pupil Welfare Officer at the start of the school day.
+In the Senior School, medicine should be taken to the school welfare officer at the start of the school day.

-At the start of the school year, we will request permission for your child to be given Paracetamol and Ibuprofen and we will then update this information annually.
+At the start of the school year, we will request permission for your child to be given Paracetamol and Ibuprofen.
+We will then update this information annually.
 Paracetamol or Ibuprofen will be given at the discretion of the school welfare officer or a qualified first aider and only if it is felt really necessary.
 It may not be possible to give paracetamol to a pupil receiving other medication from a doctor.